Ferie/cssCollapse/README.md

 });
 ```

-Remember to structure the CSS as shown below.
-It is a plugin that is using the CSS3 transitions, so some rules are needed.

-In particular the classes that have to be present in the CSS are `.hiddenContent`  and `.hiddenContent.is-open`
+In the page you can use the following classes:
+- `.hiddenContent` (if you want your content to be hidden when the page loads)

+and/or
+- `.hiddenContent.is-open` (if you want your content to be shown when the page loads).

+### Styles

+Use the CSS provided in the `dist` folder or structure it as shown below.

+In the following example the CSS3 transitions will be then overwritten from the ones in the plugin, if specified.

 ```css
 .hiddenContent {